theripper93/theripper-premium-hub/premium-changelogs/simple-timekeeping.md

+## Version 0.7.6
+- Fixed some in-progress event not highlighted

 ## Version 0.7.5
 - Reverted last change
 - In progress events now show in progress text instead of start date